Creating Visual Studio 2005 and 2008 Setup Projects for ASP.NET 2.0, 3.0 & 3.5 Applications and UltiDev Cassini Web Server

 Bonus Material

-From this point forward the information in this document is not really related to application + Cassini installation, but rather just a general helpful tip for your non-IIS web application setup...
+From this point forward the information in this document is not really related to the Application + Cassini installation topic, but rather just a general tips for your non-IIS web application setup...

 Add an text file to your ASP.NET application project and save with the ".url" extension.
 The name of the file will be the text displayed by Programs menu, it should reflect the name of your application.